 I also, on several occasions, penned responses to critiques of the KneeDefender in the media which I felt were too dismissive of the plight of those stuck behind a selfish recliner.
 Two of those responses are presented here.

 In the first, an interviewer on the public radio segment The Savvy Traveler spoke to an expert on “conflict resolution” whose best and considered advice for resolving a conflict between those in front and those behind was…to live with the status quo; simply to let the person in front have his way.
-In the second, the San Jose Mercury News ran a commentary in which they invoked Miss Manners to condemn the KneeDefender as horribly rude — as if reclining your seat back into someone else’s knees or face were not.
+In the second, the San Jose Mercury News ran a commentary in which they invoked Miss Manners to condemn the KneeDefender as horribly rude — as if reclining your seat back into someone else’s knees or face was not.
 Neither letter was published.

 And now for the pitch: if you want to know more about the KneeDefender, you can read about it (or order one) online at www.KneeDefender.com.
 There is even an entire section there about what Miss Manners actually has to say about reclining airline seats.